Students with Exceptionalities

 If interested, please contact your child’s school, if enrolled in a STPPS Public School, or for Non Public or Homeschooled children: Eastern St. Tammany (985-646-4960; Western St. Tammany (985-898-3316).
 For children aged 3-5 not enrolled in public school: Eastern St. Tammany (985) 690-4423; West St. Tammany (985) 898-3323.

 We appreciate your efforts in this matter to help us meet the federal compliance and to help us provide services to children with disabilities.
-If you have additional questions, please contact Debbie Leckie, Coordinator of Pupil Appraisal at (985)898-3316 or by email.
+If you have additional questions, please contact Candice Dozier, Coordinator of Pupil Appraisal Services at (985) 646-4960 or by email.

 Other Programs and Services